ProCamera Up is a premium feature bundle that helps you take your photography and videography to the next level.

 -

-- Tap the Album Thumbnail to open the media library.
+- Tap the Album Thumbnail on the Capture Screen to open the media library.

 - Select the Private Lightbox.
 The system will ask you to unlock it using your iPhone's passcode or Face ID or Touch ID (depends on your iPhone model and system preferences).